cardano-scaling/hydra/docs/monthly/2023-05-monthly.md

 carrying the notion of time from L1 is observed by the `hydra-node` and is used to validate transactions in a Hydra head.
 This means that clients can submit time bounded transactions to an open head and expect them to be validated using the same slot that would be used on L1.
-It is important to mention, that time only advances on L1 when a block was produced.
+It is important to mention that time only advances on L1 when a block is produced.

 ![](./img/2023-05-timed-transactions.jpg) <small><center>Timed transactions in a Hydra Head state channel</center></small>

-This feature will make the Hydra L2 ledger now en-par with UTxO features available on the Cardano L1.
+This feature will make the Hydra L2 ledger now en-par with UTXO features available on the Cardano L1.
 A logical next step in this direction could be to make time in the state channel advance every configured `slotLength` (e.g. every second) using the system clock in between blocks as a form of [dead reckoning](https://en.wikipedia.org/wiki/Dead_reckoning).